metal3d/knotter/README.md

     // or render a template: this.render('path to template', context_object)

     this.end("Welcome on page 1 !");
-  },

-  post: function() {
-   // handler POST, you can access this.XXX like on GET method
-   // and this.postdata !
-   console.log(this.postdata);
-   this.end("post data ok");
-  }
 };

 var server = knotter.Server({
-  handlers : [Page1Handler], //list of handlers structures, statics : ['css', 'js'], // directory names to be served statically
+  handlers : [Page1Handler], //list of handlers classes, statics : ['css', 'js'], // directory names to be served statically
   // you can pass "address" option to set listening address
   // address : "0.0.0.0" to listen on every interfaces